Efficient optical configurations for trapped-ion entangling gates: Gate error due to spontaneous photon scattering

 Our main results for the MS gate are shown in Fig.~\ref{fig:MS_result} for ${}^{43}\mathrm{Ca}^+$, ${}^{137}\mathrm{Ba}^+$ and ${}^{171}\mathrm{Yb}^+$; results for the power requirements in ${}^{9}\mathrm{Be}^+$, ${}^{25}\mathrm{Mg}^+$ and ${}^{87}\mathrm{Sr}^+$ are shown in Appendix~\ref{App:scatter}.
 The results are qualitatively similar to those for the LS gate.
-In the case of the lightest ion species, the predicted enhancements tend to be more modest due to the increased influence of recoil-induced error not suppressed by the SW scheme, as clear from the trends for $\epsilon_\mathrm{qub}$ and $\epsilon_\mathrm{mot}$ in Fig.~\ref{fig:MS_qubit_plus_recoil}.
+As we show in the Appendix, in the case of the lightest ion species, the predicted enhancements tend to be more modest due to the increased influence of recoil-induced error not suppressed by the SW scheme, as clear from the trends for $\epsilon_\mathrm{qub}$ and $\epsilon_\mathrm{mot}$.
 The dramatic enhancement in power advantage for ${}^{40}\mathrm{Ca}^+$ is absent for the MS gate in ${}^{43}\mathrm{Ca}^+$; this can be attributed to a more favorable trade-off between MS gate drive strength and decoherence rate per unit power at intermediate detunings.

 The optimal power distribution in the SW configuration is highly asymmetrical; in the low-detuning limit \eqref{eq:optimal-power-dist}, around $90\%$ of the total power has to be sent to the SW to achieve minimum error.
 We plot the optimal distribution as a ratio of field amplitudes $E_1/E_2$ for a given target error $\epsilon_{\mathrm{SPS}}$ in Fig.~\ref{fig:LS_sensitivity}a.
 We find that the asymmetry in the optimal power distribution increases monotonically as we approach lower gate errors, before a nearly symmetric power distribution becomes optimal in the low-$\epsilon_{\mathrm{SPS}}$ regime.
 To get some insight into the sensitivity of the SW scheme to the asymmetric distribution of power, in Fig.~\ref{fig:LS_sensitivity}b we compare the error $\epsilon_{\mathrm{SPS, equal}}$ that would be accrued in the case of a symmetric power distribution, $p_1=1/2$, to the minimum achievable error $\epsilon_{\mathrm{SPS}}$.
 Comparing this to Fig.~\ref{fig:LS_result}b, we find that the significant power advantage conferred by the SW configuration is robust to the power distribution between the SW and the RW for $\epsilon_{\mathrm{SPS}}$ down to order $10^{-6}$ for the gate parameters considered here.